Considering STEM programs in the United States? Look no further; this is your guide to the best STEM colleges.

 A science major can be in such a broad range of subjects that students will eventually need to specialize in.
 Majors can range from biology, chemistry, and physics to biotechnology or environmental science.
 It is an incredibly large field that can lead to many specializations, so there’s bound to be something that sparks your interest.

 In the age of information, technology is as vital as ever.
 Technology majors will learn how systems work while working to discover new uses.
-Here is a list of technology majors you can take in university:
+During their studies, technology majors may be cross-educated in engineering or mathematics.

 Engineering students may be introduced to a more theoretical or hands-on approach to education, depending on their program and school of choice.
 Engineering majors are another category that will cover a vast range of specializations and career paths.